Best Linux Screen Recorders: Take Your Pick

 As its name suggests SimpleScreenRecorder is newbie friendly.
 It’s also lightweight and doesn’t suck the juice out of your system resources.
 This is a Linux screen recorder with audio recording.

-As for video, you could record the screen at Full HD resolution, scale your video to your preferred width and height and also set your desired video frame rate.
+As for the video, you could record the screen at Full HD resolution, scale your video to your preferred width and height and also set your desired video frame rate.

 A plus point is It works well on older Linux systems.